DigitalPublishingToolkit/NN09/md/10Rules.md

-It is evident that change not only yields new opportunities, but also brings new dangers – dangers that are not recognized as such, precisely because of their novelty; these new threats are black swans.
-We need an unclouded view to be able to recognize them, just as well as the opportunities.
+It is evident that change not only yields new opportunities, but also brings new dangers – dangers that are not recognized as such, precisely because of their novelty; they are black swans.
+We need an unclouded view to be able to recognize these threats, just as well as the opportunities.
 The struggle so far has not been between utopians and realists, but rather between realists and nostalgics.
 The New Game has already begun, it is already changing the world, and change is already a